tommaso-gasparini-econ/tommaso-gasparini-econ.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in economics at the University of Mannheim.
+I am a PhD candidate in economics at the University of Mannheim and Research Guest at the Deutsche Bundesbank.

 ### My research interests:
 * Macroeconomics